atsaloli/cf-health-check/cf-health-check.md

 - Develop a process for deploying changes in progressive waves to decrease risk.
 - Consider a ["default_repository"](https://auth.cfengine.com/archive/manuals/cf3-bestpractice#Configuration-version-control-and-rollback) in case you have to examine history of changes to files managed by CFEngine.

+## Quality Control / Testing

+- Use editor plugins to provide syntax highlighting to catch errors early.
+- Use a pre-commit hook to catch errors early.
+Or use automated testing of policy (Jenkins, etc.) before distributing it.
+[Check syntax with cf-promises](http://evolvethinking.com/cfengine-best-practices-testing/)
+- Try to [test formally](http://evolvethinking.com/cfengine-best-practices-testing/), including unit tests.
+- Test on multiple architectures.
+Use reporting for [scale](http://evolvethinking.com/cfengine-best-practices-testing/).

+## Hub health
+- Run your CFEngine Postgres database on a [dedicated SSD](https://docs.cfengine.com/latest/enterprise-cfengine-guide-best-practices.html#scalability) for best performance.
+- Set ["splaytime"](https://docs.cfengine.com/latest/enterprise-cfengine-guide-best-practices.html#scalability) to reduce load on your hub.
+- Monitor Hub server utilization to make sure it's within normal parameters with room to spare.
+- Have more than one hub in case your hub dies or has hardware issues, of the same grade of hardware so it can handle full production load.
+- Clean up your hub to remove entries for nodes that have been decommissioned (to improve hub performance and increase readability for humans).
+- Use splaytime and ifelasped to reduce agent and server load. http://evolvethinking.com/cfengine-best-practices-deployment-upgrades-and-scaling/
+- Make CFEngine policy servers in redundant pairs. http://evolvethinking.com/cfengine-best-practices-deployment-upgrades-and-scaling/
+- Try to stay up to date on your CFEngine software version as the software is continously improved.

+### Upgrades
+- CFEngine 2 and 3 can run in parallel for gradual migration. http://evolvethinking.com/cfengine-best-practices-deployment-upgrades-and-scaling/
+- Upgrade policy and CFEngine 3 with extensive planning and testing. http://evolvethinking.com/cfengine-best-practices-deployment-upgrades-and-scaling/

 ## Workflows - how you should and should not do use CFEngine
 - [Use cf-monitord to detect and investigate anomalies to understand and increase system stability.](https://auth.cfengine.com/manuals/cf3-bestpractice#Anomaly-Monitoring)